thenewdarling/CurseOfStrahd/Session Recaps/Session 28.md

 The horse runs impossibly swiftly.
 The landscape around seems to fade to an inky void as it charges headlong forwards.

-Eventually, the carriage breaks through the void, and we are standing at the foot of [[Castle Ravenloft]], a sight we have seen every waking moment in the distance since arriving in [[Barovia]].
+Eventually, the carriage breaks through the void, and we are standing at the foot of [[Wiki/Places of Interest/Castle Ravenloft]], a sight we have seen every waking moment in the distance since arriving in [[Barovia]].
 Now we are before it it seems impossibly large, towering over the landscape.

 The castle's portcullis is lowered, and impossible to pass.
 However, before we can even get there, the entire bridge is riddled with shambling zombies, and there appears to be a large, writhing mound of flesh guarding the door.
 As we draw closer, it becomes clear -- it is an undead Beholder, in Strahd's thrall.